phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 }
 ```

 This test ensures that the allocator reuses freed memory for subsequent allocations since it would run out of memory otherwise.
 This might seem like an obvious requirement for an allocator, but there are allocator designs that don't do this.
-An example is the bump allocator design that will be presented in the next post.
+An example is the bump allocator design that will be explained in the next post.

 Let's run our new integration test: